djw533/pathwaytools_gff2gbk/README.md

 panaroo -i 1_assemblies/*.gff -o 2_panaroo -t 4 --clean-mode moderate
 ```

-2. Get functional annotation of these genes to plug into metabolic reaction prediction (e.g. EC numbers, GO terms), using `eggnog-mapper`.
+2. Get functional annotation of these genes to plug into metabolic reaction prediction (e.g. EC numbers, GO terms), using `eggnog-mapper`

 Panaroo will output a fasta file of representative genes from the pan genome: `pan_genome_reference.fa`.
 This will be used as input to eggnog-mapper, which can either be run locally or using the webservice http://eggnog-mapper.embl.de/. `pan_genome_reference.fa` can either be used directly as input as nucleotide gene sequences (which will then be translated by eggnog-mapper) or translated manually beforehand, e.g. using `fastaq translate`.

 Eggnog mapper will produce a number of files, of which we need `out.emapper.annotations`.

 3. Apply functional annotation to each annotated genome and rewrite out as genbank files in the directory hierarchy needed for `mpwt` to run